nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   * Examples: 1, 2, 3, 10, 100...
 * The date **must be a valid date**.
   * Accepted formats:
-    * DAY/MONTH/YEAR
-    * YEAR/MONTH/DAY
-    * DAY-MONTH-YEAR
+    * day/month/year
-    * YEAR-MONTH-DAY
+    * year/month/day
-    * DAY MONTH YEAR
+    * day-month-year
-    * YEAR MONTH DAY
+    * year-month-day
-  * DAY: 1 or 2 valid digits allowed
-  * MONTH: 1 or 2 valid digits allowed
-  * YEAR: 4 valid digits allowed
+    * day month year
+    * year month day
+  * The day **must be a positive integer, up to 2 digits**.
+  * The month **must be a positive integer, up to 2 digits**.
+  * The year **must be a positive integer, with exactly 4 digits**.
-  * Examples: 27/10/2022, 27-10-2022...
+  * Examples: 27/10/2022, 01-10-2022...
-  * `d/DATE` field is left optional, will store exercise with current date if no date field is found

 <div style="page-break-after: always;"></div>

 Examples:
-* `:add n/Squat w/30 s/3 r/5` Adds a squat exercise of weight 30kg for 3 sets of 5 reps for today's date.
+* `:add n/Squat w/30 s/3 r/5` Adds a Squat exercise of weight 30kg for 3 sets of 5 reps for today's date.
-* `:add n/Deadlift w/60 s/1 r/1 d/27/01/2022` Adds a deadlift exercise of weight 60kg for 1 set of 1 rep for 27th January 2022.
+* `:add n/Deadlift w/60 s/1 r/1 d/27/01/2022` Adds a Deadlift exercise of weight 60kg for 1 set of 1 rep for 27th January 2022.

 ![AddCommand](images/AddCommand.png)